 The microFAST accurately determines low ppb concentrations of Si and other metals in undiluted, organic solvents by ICPMS.
 A dedicated syringe loads a sample or standard onto an injection valve where it is autodiluted or analyzed directly.
-A low flow rate carrier then injects the diluted sample and internal standard into a heated to the ICPMS.
+A low flow rate carrier then injects the diluted sample and internal standard into a heated spray chamber for introduction to the ICPMS.
 The combination of a low flow rate and heated spray chamber ensures that Si is accurately determined at low ppb levels (detection limit = 2.4 ppb, n=6, 3.4σ), regardless of the volatility of the Si species or solvent type.

 Rapid multi-element capabilities and superb detection limits often make ICPMS the technique of choice for trace elemental determination.
 However, determination of Si by ICPMS is hindered by very high background, mostly from the presence of polyatomic interferences, such as CO and N2.
 In organic solvents, Si determination is further complicated by the increased abundance of carbon-based interferences from the solvent.
 In order to measure Si at low ppb levels, all of these polyatomic interferences must be dramatically reduced while maintaining adequate sensitivity for Si.